19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Interpretation

-2\.
-In this Act, unless the context otherwise requires —
+2\.—(1) In this Act, unless the context otherwise requires —

-“allowance” means the remuneration paid to the chairman, secretary or treasurer or other officer of a society in consideration of their voluntary services rendered to the society on a regular basis;
+“allowance” means the remuneration paid to a member of the committee of management of a society in consideration of his voluntary services rendered to the society on a regular basis;

+[23/2008 wef 20/10/2008]

 “apex organisation” means an organisation established to facilitate the operations of all primary and secondary co-operative societies in Singapore;

+“audit committee”, in relation to a credit society, means the audit committee of the credit society referred to in section 36;

+[23/2008 wef 20/10/2008]

+“auditor”, in relation to a society, means any person referred to in section 33(1) or 36(4)(b);

+[23/2008 wef 20/10/2008]

+“body corporate” includes a limited liability partnership;

+[23/2008 wef 20/10/2008]

 “by-laws” means the registered by-laws made by a society in the exercise of any power conferred by this Act and includes a registered amendment of the by-laws;

 “Central Co-operative Fund” means the fund established under section 71;

 “committee of management” means the governing body of a society which is responsible for the management of the affairs of the society;

+“credit society” means a society which is registered as a credit society;

+[23/2008 wef 20/10/2008]

 “delegate” means —